getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ### Step 7 - Theme CSS

-You might have noticed that in the `partials/base.html.twig` file we made reference to a custom theme css via the chunk of HTML: `<link href="{{ theme_url }}/css/bootstrap-custom.css" rel="stylesheet">`.
+You might have noticed that in the `partials/base.html.twig` file we made reference to a custom theme css via Asset Manager: `do assets.add('theme://css/bootstrap-custom.css',100)`.
 This file will house any custom CSS we need to fill in the gaps not provided by the Bootstrap CSS.

 1. In your `user/themes/bootstrap/css` folder, create a file called `bootstrap-custom.css` with the following content: